-April 4 will mark the 50th anniversary of the day Dr. Martin Luther King Jr. was assassinated in Memphis, Tennessee.
+April 4 marked the 50th anniversary of the day Dr. Martin Luther King Jr. was assassinated in Memphis, Tennessee.

 King, the leader of the non-violent movement for civil rights in the 1960s, had come to Memphis the day before to help sanitation workers rally for better wages and safer working conditions.

 That evening, as King stood on a balcony at the Loraine Motel, he was mortally wounded by a bullet from a rifle believed to have been fired from a rooming house across the street from the Loraine.
 King was hit in the jaw and knocked unconscious.
 He was pronounced dead at the St. Joseph’s Hospital about an hour later, having never regained consciousness.

 Here is how the world learned and reacted to the news of King’s assassination:

 What King said night before he was murdered:

 King came to Memphis in early April 1968 to help striking sanitation workers in their protests for better wages and safer working conditions.
 On April 3, King addressed a gathering at the Mason Temple in Memphis.
 He said he did not feel well and did not want to go, but went anyway on the urging of his aides.
 King stood before the crowd and spoke extemporaneously for more than 40 minutes.
 The speech turned out to be prophetic as King told those gathered he had “been to the mountaintop,” but that he may not “get there with you.”
 Here is that speech:

 From the New York Times: